jsx-eslint/eslint-plugin-react/docs/rules/no-unstable-nested-components.md

   "off" | "warn" | "error",
   {
     "allowAsProps": true | false,
+    "ignoreFunctions': [] /* Ignore components found in these functions.
+Useful for intl.formatMessage */,
     "customValidators": [] /* optional array of validators used for propTypes validation */ }
 ]